cjdbarlow/Part-One/resistance.md

 ###Turbulent Flow
 High flow rates and branching of airways disrupt disciplined laminar flow.
 Turbulent flow is the norm in the upper airway (where velocity is high), and in early-generation airways due to regular branching, changes in diameter, and sharp angles.
 Only after the **11th generation** bronchioles does laminar flow become more common.
-Unlike laminar flow, turbulent conditions have:
+Unlike laminar flow, in turbulent flow:
 * Flow is proportional to the square root of the driving pressure
+Therefore, **resistance is higher in turbulent flow** than in laminar flow.
 * Driving pressure is proportional to gas density, and independent of viscosity

-Therefore, **resistance is higher in turbulent flow** than in laminar flow.

-Lowering resistance in turbulent flow is aimed at making gas flow less turbulent, by **reducing gas density** using helium mixtures.
-This is typically of more benefit in **upper airway resistance** such as obstruction, as opposed to **lower airway conditions** such as asthma.
+Resistance is turbulent flow:
+* Is managed by making flow less turbulent
+By reducing Reynolds number.
+  * Helium mixtures reduce gas density
+  Of greater benefit in upper airway than lower airway disease.

 ###Transitional Flow
 Transitional flow occurs at branches and angles in the airways, as occur in most of the bronchial tree.

 ---
 ##References
-Nunns
+1. Lumb A. Nunn's Applied Respiratory Physiology.
+7th Edition.
+Elsevier.
+2010.